NIXANDASS/BLENDED_LEARNING_Implementation-of-Linear-and-Polynomial-Regression-Models-for-Predicting-Car-Prices/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Import Libraries:
+Data Collection:

-Import necessary libraries such as pandas, numpy, matplotlib, and sklearn.
+Import essential libraries like pandas, numpy, sklearn, matplotlib, and seaborn.
-2. Load Dataset:
-Load the dataset containing car prices and relevant features.
+Load the dataset using pandas.read_csv().

-3. Data Preprocessing:
+Data Preprocessing:

-Handle missing values and perform feature selection if necessary.
-4. Split Data:
+Address any missing values in the dataset.
+Select key features for training the models.
-Split the dataset into training and testing sets.
+Split the dataset into training and testing sets with train_test_split().
-5. Train Model:
-Create a linear regression model and fit it to the training data.
-6. Make Predictions:
+Linear Regression:

+Initialize the Linear Regression model from sklearn.
+Train the model on the training data using .fit().
-Use the model to make predictions on the test set.
+Make predictions on the test data using .predict().
-7. Evaluate Model:
-Assess model performance using metrics like R² score, Mean Absolute Error (MAE), etc.
+Evaluate model performance with metrics such as Mean Squared Error (MSE) and the R² score.
-8. Check Assumptions:
+Polynomial Regression:

+Use PolynomialFeatures from sklearn to create polynomial features.
+Fit a Linear Regression model to the transformed polynomial features.
+Make predictions and evaluate performance similar to the linear regression model.
+Visualization:

-Plot residuals to check for homoscedasticity, normality, and linearity.
+Plot the regression lines for both Linear and Polynomial models.
-9. Output Results:
-Display the predictions and evaluation metrics.
+Visualize residuals to assess model performance.

 ## Program:
 ```